Solving Problems with Data#

 But real-world problems don’t come with directions.
 Indeed, a problem that is clearly defined and for which a solution is obvious isn’t a problem anyone will pay you very much to solve.
 No, classroom exercises are carefully structured to foster learning and to make it possible for instructors to grade and provide feedback at scale.
 But real problems — the kind you will encounter in industry, government, or research — are hard to even articulate clearly, never mind solve.
 And that is why, as we will see, what really sets exceptional professional data scientists apart is not their ability to get a high AUC — it’s their ability to navigate and thrive in the face of ambiguous problems and goals.

-The Three Big Ideas#
+Four Big Ideas#